 You could hardly come home again

-Obvious enough, if you are running away from unpaid debts, you should be gone for good and escape from the debt collectors.
+If you are running away from unpaid debts, you would have to be gone for good and escape from your creditor.
 Keep in mind, though, if you plan on coming home to pay a visit to your family and friends who have not moved abroad, or to handle personal assets in Hong Kong, it would be very difficult.
-If you are only leaving the city temporarily, your creditors are likely to still have the right to seize and collect debts or certain assets upon your return.
-Certainly, new beginnings in a foreign setting seems exciting, but can you really be sure that you won’t ever come home ever again?
+If you are only leaving the city temporarily, your creditors are likely to still have the right to chase debt collection or seize certain assets upon your return.
+Certainly, new beginnings in a foreign setting seem exciting, but can you really be sure that you won’t ever come home ever again?

 It could affect your loved ones

-For those who are looking to move out of the city without family members coming along, think twice when you are planning to get loans before you leave.
-While it is difficult for banks or debt collectors to track you down overseas, your loved ones, especially those sharing the same home or office address, could face the repercussions of your actions.
+For those who are looking to move out of the city without family members coming along, think twice before leaving bad debts behind.
+While it is difficult for banks to track you down overseas, your loved ones, especially those sharing the same home or office address, could face the repercussions of your actions.
 Oftentimes this can be a very harrowing experience for all.
 If you happen to have any assets in Hong Kong, they are at risk as well.
 While you may think that you are escaping from debts by moving abroad, it could prove detrimental for your loved ones.
 Leaving town does not necessarily mean leaving everything behind.
-Make sure you have taken the risks into consideration before you make any decisions.
+Make sure you have taken risks into consideration before you make any decisions.